develprr/metamatic-blog/_posts/2023-08-15-tame-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

 float array object (of type *D2FloatArray*) and a *StringList* object.
-Now that even these basic types are encapsulated in their own wrappers as well, the last code line, the (erratic) instantiation of the actual MSDataFrame will never even be attempted since the second line of code is already wrong and will cause an exception.
+Now that even these basic types are encapsulated in their own wrappers as well, the last code line, the (erratic) instantiation of the actual MSDataFrame will never even be attempted since the second line of the code is already wrong and will cause an exception.
 For the complete example, check out the [Git repository](https://github.com/develprr/utility).

-I hope this example hightlights how using Pydantic in combination of type-checking wrapper classes can move the point of failure closer to program's starting point - which is really important because the earlier you can detect the errors the easier and faster it will be
+I hope this example highlights how using Pydantic in combination with type-checking wrapper classes can move the point of failure closer to program's starting point - which is really important because the earlier you can detect the errors the easier and faster it will be